Quantum Dynamics of Coupled Excitons and Phonons in Chain-Like Systems:

 Tensor Train Approaches and Higher-Order Propagators

 We investigate the use of tensor-train approaches to the solution of the time-dependent Schrödinger equation for chain-like quantum systems with on-site and nearest-neighbor interactions only.
-Using the efficient SLIM representation for low-rank tensor train representations of quantum-mechanical Hamiltonians, we aim at reducing the memory consumption as well as the computation costs, in order to mitigate the curse of dimensionality as much as possible.
+Using efficient low-rank tensor train representations, we aim at reducing the memory consumption as well as the computation costs.
 As an example, coupled excitons and phonons modeled in terms of Fröhlich-Holstein type Hamiltonians are studied here.
-By comparing our tensor-train based results with semi-analytical results, we demonstrate the key role of the ranks of tensor-train representations for quantum state vectors.
-Both the computational effort of the propagations and the accuracy that can be reached crucially depend on the maximum number of ranks chosen.
-Typically, an excellent quality of the solutions is found only when the ranks exceeds a certain value.
-That threshold, however, is very different for excitons, phonons, and coupled systems.
-One class of propagation schemes used in the present work builds on splitting the Hamiltonian into two groups of interleaved nearest-neighbor interactions which commutate within each of the groups.
-In addition to the first order Lie-Trotter and the second order Strang-Marchuk splitting schemes, we have also implemented the 4-th order Yoshida-Neri and the 8-th order Kahan-Li symplectic compositions.
-Especially the latter two are demonstrated to yield very accurate results, close to machine precision.
+By comparing our tensor-train based results with semi-analytical results, we demonstrate the key role of the ranks of the quantum state vectors.
+Typically, an excellent quality of the solutions is found only when the maximum number of ranks exceed a certain value.
+One class of propagation schemes builds on splitting the Hamiltonian into two groups of interleaved nearest-neighbor interactions which commutate within each of the groups.
+In particular, the 4-th order Yoshida-Neri and the 8-th order Kahan-Li symplectic compositions are demonstrated to yield very accurate results, close to machine precision.
 However, due to the computational costs, currently their use is restricted to rather short chains.
-Another class of propagators involves explicit, time-symmetrized Euler integrators.
-Building on the traditional second order differencing method, we have also implemented higher order methods.
+That also applies to propagations based on the time-dependent variational principle, typically used in the context of matrix product states.
+Yet another class of propagators involves explicit, time-symmetrized Euler integrators.
 Especially the 4-th order variant is recommended for quantum simulations of longer chains, even though the high precision of the splitting schemes cannot be reached.
-Moreover, the scaling of the computational effort with the dimensions of the local Hilbert spaces is much more favorable for the differencing than for the splitting schemes.
+Moreover, the scaling of the computational effort with the dimensions of the local Hilbert spaces is much more favorable for the differencing than for the splitting or variational schemes.